unDailyPower/Futility-Calculator/README.md

 # Futility-Calculator
-A program to show the user how futile it is to play the lottery.
+A Java program to show the user how futile it is to play the lottery.